 13-inch MacBook Pro M1 vs M2: Battery life

 Battery life is just the same as the M1 model, at 20 hours.
-However, it’s possible that some of the improvements in the M2 processor could lead to battery improvements.
-We’ll update this article as soon as we have some data on testing.
+This is despite power-efficient improvements in the M2 processor that we thought could lead to battery improvements, but it seems the M2 uses more power than the M1.

 13-inch MacBook Pro M1 vs M2: Ports and peripherals